Kilograpp/Mattermost-iOS/README.md

 1. Install [Mattermost 3.0 or higher](http://www.mattermost.org/download/).
 2. Change the app bundle id to your own.
 3. Run `pod install` in the project's root directory.
 This will fetch Cocoapods dependencies.
-If CocoaPods is not already available it could be installed using command:
+If CocoaPods is not already available it could be installed by:
 ```
 $ [sudo] gem install cocoapods
 ```
-4. Run 'carthage update'.
+4. Run `carthage update`.
 This will fetch Carthage dependencies.
 If Carthage is not already available it could be installed using this [tutorial](https://github.com/Carthage/Carthage#installing-carthage)
 5. Compile and deploy this iOS application to your Enterprise AppStore or publicly.
 6. Install [the latest stable release of the Mattermost Push Notifications Server](https://github.com/mattermost/push-proxy) using the private and public keys generated for your iOS application from step 2.